Clients Versus Architects

 Book : From the Eye of the Beholder

-A stunning visual book on architecture, photography, and modern history.
+A stunning visual book on photography and modern architecture.

 The Project